uselagoon/lagoon/docs/interacting/rbac.md

 #### Organization Admin

-The organization admin role allows is the same as organization admin, except that this role cannot make changes to the owners, admins, or viewers of the organization.
+The organization admin role is the same as organization owner, except that this role cannot make changes to the owners, admins, or viewers of the organization.

 #### Organization Viewer